1880akshay/MY-NOTEPAD/README.md

 How to install.
 Open -> Notepad -0.01-amd64.msi on your computer a download manager will pop up and  will ask for some permissions to install.

-# Functionality to be added undo and redo to add more flexibility to it.